Mohamedosama-dev/Wallet_Mobile/README.md

 - **Font Awesome**: A popular icon library used for displaying intuitive icons in the app.
 - **Animated Text Kit**: A library used for creating engaging and animated text effects, enhancing the user interface.

-## Screenshots

-(Optional: Add screenshots of your app to provide a visual preview of its interface.)

 ## Getting Started